General Loan Requirements & Regulations

 - 3 hours over an 8-week session

-- Student must have High School Diploma, GED or completed homeschooling, or student must submit an official academic transcript that shows successful completion of a two-year program that is acceptable for transfer toward a bachelor's degree at Columbia College.
-Students who were enrolled in an eligible program of study before July 1, 2012, may continue to be considered with 6 transfer credit hours for transfer toward a eligible program at Columbia College.
+- Student must have a High School Diploma, GED, completed homeschooling, or submit an official academic transcript that shows successful completion of a two-year program that is acceptable for transfer toward a bachelor's degree at Columbia College.
+Students who were enrolled in an eligible program of study before July 1, 2012, may continue to be considered with 6 transfer credit hours for transfer toward an eligible program at Columbia College.

 Stafford Lifetime Loan Limits